gwsmedia/RemapDB/README.md

 # RemapDB

+**Please note: this package has not been tested with PHP 8.
+It could also do with some refactoring.
+Both of these things are planned.**

 A tool for fairly complex DB migration and remapping with configuration files.

 You will need to setup a config and migration file.
 See the documentation below.